 Discussion forums are an important part of online classes, because other than meetings you schedule with me, there is no face-to-face time with your prof like there is in a classroom-based course.
-Most of you have done these before, especially over the past year of virtual classes.
+Most of you have vast experience about virtual classes from the pandemic years.

-My goal with the discussion forums is to demonstrate to you that participating helps you understand the course content, but more importantly deepens your learning experience and sharpens your critical thinking skills.
+My goals with the discussion forums are to (1) help you understand the course content.
+(2) deepen your learning experience and (3) sharpen your critical thinking skills.

 For you to receive marks for forum posts, you must participate regularly and thoughtfully.
-For each of the 4 discussion forums, I will post specific instructions.
+For each of the 4 written discussion forums, I will post specific instructions.
 For example, for week 2, the instructions are "Post two replies to other posts to obtain your participation marks for this forum."

-For all discussion forums, I will post at least 3 discussion topics.
+For all written discussion forums, I will post at least 3 discussion topics.
 One student may reply directly to each of my original questions; there is thus an advantage to posting early.
 Further direct replies to the original topics will not count as posts towards your mark for that forum... one thread per topic.
 When you reply to others' posts, you must take previous posters' points of view into consideration.
 In your posts, make sure you